dec26th/MIT-6.824-distributed-system/README.md

     - The shardctrler should **create a new configuration** that **does not include those groups**, and that **assigns those groups' shards** to the **remaining groups**.
   - The `Move` RPC's arguments are a shard number and a GID.
     - The shardctrler replies with the configuration that has that number.
+  - The `Query` RPC's argument is a configuration number.
-    - If the number is -1 or bigger than the biggest known configuration number, the shardctrler should reply with the latest configuration.
+    - If the **number is -1 or bigger** than **the biggest known configuration number**, the shardctrler should **reply with the latest configuration**.
     - The result of Query(-1) should reflect every Join, Leave, or Move RPC that the shardctrler finished handling before it received the Query(-1) RPC.
-  - The `Query` RPC's argument is a configuration number.
+  - The very first configuration should be numbered zero.
+It should contain no groups, and all shards should be assigned to GID zero (an invalid GID).
+  - There will usually be significantly more shards than groups (i.e., each group will serve more than one shard), in order that load can be shifted at a fairly fine granularity.
   - 4B